narogeby/Discord-Bot-Tutorial/README.md

 * Go the the [download page](https://www.python.org/downloads/release/python-3130/) and download the correct version for your system
 * ![Downloads area for different systems](Python-Download-Screen-Cropped.png)
 ### 3. Add the recommended extensions for VSCode by searching the Extension ID in the Extensions tab (ctrl+shift+x) and install the discord.py library
 * Install the Python language support extension (Extension ID: ms-python.python)
-* Install the Gitlens VSCode extension (Extension ID: eamodio.gitlens)
 * Install the discord.py library using the following command in the terminal "py -3 -m pip install -U discord.py"
 ### 4. Make a Discord account if you don't have one
 * [This link should take you to a login page where you can login or make a new account](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications%2F)